( Kree-Gar-Uh ): the Swedish translation for WARRIOR.

 Although well experienced in acting with credits ranging from independent film projects, the Running and Plates, to major network TV appearances in Crossing Jordan, I'm With Her and Majors & Minors, Krigarè's first love has always been music.
 At the tender age of 8, Krigarè played the piano at the 2006 Grammy Award Ceremony for Kelly Clarkson's performance of "Because of You".
 Krigarè also played the lead role in the video version of the same song, and has appeared in other videos for Jarrod Neimann, Tenth Ave.
 North and Chris Folsom.

 Since moving to Nashville from Los Angeles in early 2009, Krigarè was introduced to song-writing at a very early age.
 She has had the honor of co-writing with Grammy winning top 10 chart writers such as Matt Squire, Andy Dodd and Jessi Alexander, as well as award winning writers Molly Reed, Matt Bronleewe, Megan Kabir, August Rigo and many more.
-Krigarè and Molly won Song of the Year's songwriting contest in 2012 in the Pop category, Krigarè also made it to the semi-finals in a Nashville songwriting competition comprised of adults when she was only 12 years old, and her latest release "Falling Apart" was just selected in the 2017 Nashville Film Festival, and her latest release "Destiny" was licensed for the film All I See is You starring Blake Lively.
+Krigarè and Molly won Song of the Year's songwriting contest in 2012 in the Pop category, Krigarè also made it to the semi-finals in a Nashville songwriting competition comprised of adults when she was only 12 years old.
+Her song "Falling Apart" was selected in the 2017 Nashville Film Festival, and her latest release "Destiny" was licensed for the film All I See is You starring Blake Lively.
 Krigarè has been MTV's featured artist with her songs "Let Go" and "This Time" being heard on MTV's Teen Mom OG and Siesta Key.
 And the songs "This Time", "Thunder", "Never Stop" and "Falling Apart" have all been heard on Teen Mom Young + Pregnant.
 Recently, Krigarè has been collaborating with Zayde Wolf, Generdyn, Joseph Trapanese of The Greatest Showman, and Grammy winner Jason Halbert creating a new cinematic/pop sound for her soon to be released EP titled "KRIGARÈ".